theglopes/projetostrum/README.md

 - User account creation with secure authentication (email and password).

-- Support for local payment methods (Pix, bank slip, credit cards).
+- Support for fictitious local payment methods. (only credit cards at the moment).

 - Immediate download of games after payment confirmation.